This is a condensed list of the main ingredients I believe should be added to everyone’s ‘watch-list’.

-This is a list of the main ingredients I believe should be avoided.
 It is by no means a comprehensive list.
 What it is though, is a great starting point – a list of names to add to your ‘chemical awareness catalogue’.
 Become familiar with them, memorise them, make a note in your phone, carry around a list – whatever you need to do until they are familiar and easily identifiable when you’re out shopping.

-Be wary of companies that try to tell you that the chemicals they use occur in nature, that parabens are found in blueberries for example.
-It is worth noting that it is highly unlikely that they’re actually getting their parabens from blueberries.
+Be wary of companies that try to tell you that the chemicals they use occur in nature, that Parabens are found in blueberries for example.
+It is worth noting that it is highly unlikely that they’re actually getting their Parabens from blueberries.
 If you feel inclined to do so, drill them!
 Ask them how their ingredients are derived, whether chemical processes are used, whether they test for harmful by-products.

-Read this blog for more tips and tools to help you along this chemical awareness journey, and keep in mind that while it is impossible to eliminate all chemicals from your life, simply avoiding these unnecessary chemicals (or majority of them) is a giant leap in the right direction.
+You might be interested in my short course: Becoming a Label Detective, or have a read this blog for more tips and tools to help you along this chemical awareness journey, and keep in mind that while it is impossible to eliminate all chemicals from your life, simply avoiding these unnecessary chemicals (or majority of them) is a giant leap in the right direction.

 I am talking about fake smells – the petroleum-based toxic concoction added to almost every conventional hand wash, shampoo, body wash, laundry powder, deodorant and so on.
 Fragrance is the no. 1 chemical wreaking havoc.
 It has been dubbed as the new second-hand smoking.
 Fragrance formulations are protected by loopholes allowing companies to add whatever they like (from a list of thousands of different chemicals) without having to declare it on the label.
 Unless there is information stating that the fragrance in a product is derived from essential oils, be cautious.